EFG-Color-Logo-full-name-tag

 Wet Well Costs

 The first cost you see on an HDPE wet well is higher than the cost of raw concrete precast.
 Let’s break down a typical price comparison using a 6 ft. diameter by 26 ft. deep wet well as an example.
-An typical HDPE wet well come to $30,438 compared to a concrete at $8,609.
+A typical HDPE wet well come to $30,438 compared to a concrete at $8,609.
 But what exactly are you getting for that additional investment?
 The HDPE arrives at site as a monolithic structure, fully fitted out with all the guide rails and piping, ready for installation.
 It can be installed in one pick and backfilling can take place immediately.
 Concrete wet wells arrive in multiple rings that take multiple picks and a much longer time to install.
 Needing a larger lifting crane to account for the extra weight means more rental time and specialized labor that gets added to that $8,609.
 On top of that, piping and guide rails need to be field installed after a concrete wet well is set.
-This adds to on-site installation time which is costly for for the contractor and end user as they prevent the project from being from completed.
+This adds to on-site installation time which is costly for the contractor and end user as they prevent the project from being completed.

 Line Item Concrete HDPE